garysweaver/id/README.md

 The built war should be in target/id.war

+#### JSPC Precompilation

 By default, this compiles the JSP using the current version of Java available to Maven, which can be defined by JAVA_HOME.
 If you need to build the non-precompiled version, then remove the JSPC plugin section from the pom.xml before building.

 e.g. in OS X 10.6 (Snow Leopard), to build with Java 1.4 on newer systems, you must first [install Java 1.4][java4snowleopard], then use the following to set the Java version to 1.4 prior to build (if using bash, the default):

     export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/1.4/Home/

-If you want to validate the version of Java used to compile the JSP file in id.war, you can:
+To validate the version of Java used to compile the JSP:

 1. Change your current directory to the exploded war's (webapps)/id/WEB-INF/classes/jsp/ or cd to the target directory, unzip/unwar id.war, then change directory into the compiled jsp directory, e.g.: